HELP US END DOMESTIC VIOLENCE

 Sigma Psi Zeta hosts an annual non-profit domestic violence awareness step, stroll, and dance showcase called Step Out.
-Our very own sister, Thu-Thy Nguyen, introduced Step Out to the University of Washington in 2010 and have been a key part of our philanthropic efforts to raise awareness about domestic violence.
+Our very own sister, Thu-Thi Nguyen, introduced Step Out to the University of Washington in 2010 and have been a key part of our philanthropic efforts to raise awareness about domestic violence.

 The greater purpose of this event is to empower the audience members through a show that utilizes dance.
 In this showcase, Step dance symbolizes empowerment and strength as we encourage our community to find courage to "step out" against domestic violence.